hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250621621v1-the-open-proof-corpus-a-large-scale-study-of-llm-generated-mathemati.md

 ---
 layout: default
-title: The Open Proof Corpus: A Large-Scale Study of LLM-Generated Mathematical Proofs
+title: "The Open Proof Corpus: A Large-Scale Study of LLM-Generated Mathematical Proofs"
 ---

 # The Open Proof Corpus: A Large-Scale Study of LLM-Generated Mathematical Proofs